marshal — Internal Python object serialization

 The marshal module is not intended to be secure against erroneous or maliciously constructed data.
 Never unmarshal data received from an untrusted or unauthenticated source.

 Not all Python object types are supported; in general, only objects whose value is independent from a particular invocation of Python can be written and read by this module.
-The following types are supported: booleans, integers, floating point numbers, complex numbers, strings, bytes, bytearrays, tuples, lists, sets, frozensets, dictionaries, and code objects, where it should be understood that tuples, lists, sets, frozensets and dictionaries are only supported as long as the values contained therein are themselves supported.
+The following types are supported: booleans, integers, floating-point numbers, complex numbers, strings, bytes, bytearrays, tuples, lists, sets, frozensets, dictionaries, and code objects (if allow_code is true), where it should be understood that tuples, lists, sets, frozensets and dictionaries are only supported as long as the values contained therein are themselves supported.
 The singletons None, Ellipsis and StopIteration can also be marshalled and unmarshalled.
 For format version lower than 3, recursive lists, sets and dictionaries cannot be written (see below).

 There are functions that read/write files as well as functions operating on bytes-like objects.